-Tower house is an extension and modernization project of a weatherboard house completed by Melbourne-based Andrew Maynard Architects.
+Tower house is an extension and modernization project of a weatherboard house completed by Melbourne-based Austin Maynard Architects.

 The architect’s description:

 Tower House is a renovation and extension to a weatherboard house in Alphington, Victoria, Australia.
 We restored the original, where we have two kids’ rooms, a bathroom and living spaces.
 A studio, bedroom, bathroom, kitchen and dining occupy the new part of the house.
 Tower House is the result of endless conversations with a trusting, enthusiastic, patient and encouraging client.

 Mum, dad and twin boys live at Tower House.
 The family have keen interests in the environment, outdoor recreation and the arts.
 We first met to discuss Tower House just days before a federal election.
 Fear that in two days we would have a new, particularly nasty, negative and destructive Prime Minister loomed heavily in the air.
 Our discussion on that first day was not about kitchens and bathrooms.
 Our discussions were about life, art, politics, charity, the universe and everything.
 We knew we had a great client on that first day.
 The words S+P used were carefully considered.
 Nurturing, stimulating, gallery, inspiring, delightful, both social and private, introverted and extroverted, legacy, responsibility, character, engaging, discourse and community.
 In their home S+P wanted the story to be about more than them.
 S+P wanted the story to include us.
 All of us.